 Tropical Field Trips

-Field-intensive courses are offered during January interterm and spring recess to tropical environments which complement five college course offerings.
-Students gain valuable exposure to different cultures and socio-economic conditions on many of these excursions.
+Field-intensive courses are offered during January interterm and spring recess to tropical environments that complement Five College course offerings.
+Students gain valuable exposure to different cultures and socioeconomic conditions on many of these excursions.

 Please contact Course Director Bosiljka Glumac if you are interested in enrolling.
 Smith students are granted priority enrollment.